ToontjeM/oracle-migration-demo/doc/guide.md

 docker instance is to be reused here, as well as the connection information for the BigAnimal cluster that was previously created.

-1. Open a terminal to connect to the `edbdemo` virtual machine.
-   1. cd vagrant
-   2. vagrant ssh
-2. Edit the MTK properties file with elevated privileges:
+1. Edit the MTK properties file with by running the follow script (the script opens the properties file in an editor on the virtual machine):
-   `sudo nano /usr/edb/migrationtoolkit/etc/toolkit.properties`
+   `docker/config-mtk`
    1. Update `SRC_DB_URL`: jdbc:oracle:thin:@//172.17.0.2:1521/XEPDB1
    2. Update `SRC_DB_USER`: system
    3. Update `SRC_DB_PASSWORD`: c90c1b7f2eb71d9c
    4. Update `TARGET_DB_URL`: jdbc:edb://p-c659g7jh5vfavr7tfs60.qsbilba3hlgp1vqr.biganimal.io:5432/edb_admin
    5. Update `TARGET_DB_USER`: edb_admin
    6. Update `TARGET_DB_PASSWORD`:
-3. Run MTK only against the HR database:
+3. Run MTK to migrate the data from the Oracle database to BigAnimal:
-   `sudo /usr/edb/migrationtoolkit/bin/runMTK.sh -dataOnly HR`
+   `docker/mtk-migrate`